Rypstick Speed Trainer Review

 With every Rypstick purchase, you also receive a free swing analysis and fitness assessment.
 Also after purchase, you will get more information on training workouts, and the website has some basic videos to help you get the most out of your new purchase.

-The Rypstick currently sells for $189, but USGolfTV followers can use this link for an extra 5% discount.
+The Rypstick currently sells for $199, but USGolfTV followers can use the code USGOLFTV10 at checkout for a 10% discount.

 Building this into your practice session should net you some good results.
 However, it is worth noting that this is definitely a “you get out of it what you put into it” type of training aid.
 And like most training aids, you can’t actually hit the ball with it.